·

 Inappropriate Agronomic Practices

-o Late nitrogen fertilization in autumn promotes new growth that does not mature before winter.
+o Late nitrogen fertilization in autumn in combination with irrigation or precipitation promotes new growth that does not mature before winter.

 o Inadequate summer irrigation leads to weaker tissues that are more frost-sensitive.

-o Incorrect pruning in late autumn stimulates unwanted growth.
+o Incorrect pruning in late autumn stimulates tender regrowth, which remains susceptible to winter damage.

 Low-lying Locations and Cold Air Pockets

-o In plains and valleys, cold air lingers and can cause frost damage.
+o In plains and valleys, cold air accumulates and lingers, increasing frost risk.

-o Seedlings in such areas are exposed to frost for longer periods.
+o Seedlings in such areas are exposed to low temperatures for longer periods, resulting in greater damage.

 Preventive Measures Against Frost Damage